franzenzenhofer/dev-book/startpage.md

  * 10 links to random targeted pages
  * 10 links to most important (editorial selected) targeted pages.
  * 10 links to newest / latest updated targeted pages.

+ But you can easily have much, much more links, as long as they are designed, displayed in a way that they are usefull for human consumption.

  "Most Important" does not mean "site hierachical important" but importance based on "targeted pages we really, really want to get found for", "targeted pages targeted at competitive phrases", "high traffic targeted pages".
 Importance in regards to the search engine traffic business case.
 If startpage interlinking is purely based on site hierachy this is most likely not search engine optimized.